 Early Intervention Programs

-Groups offered change from time to time, based on families’ and children’s needs and interests.
-Please call the Thom Pentucket Early Intervention Program at (978) 363-5553 and ask for Gretchen Dallaire at extension 163 for up-to-date times and details about any of our playgroup opportunities.
+Child and Parent groups offered change from time to time, based on families’ and children’s needs and interests.
+If you have questions, please call the Thom Pentucket Early Intervention Program at (978) 363-5553 and/or send an email to Gretchen Dallaire (email@example.com).

-Play groups are for children 18-36 months of age.
+Toddler Time MUSIC Playgroup and Toddler Time Playgroups are for children 24-36 months of age.
 Groups are offered on a variety of days and times.
-They are held in community school settings including:
+They are held in community settings in the towns which we serve.

-Thom Pentucket Early Intervention also provides a Bilingual (Spanish speaking) Little Explorers Playgroup at the Haverhill Family and Community Connections site one morning a week.
-The leader of the playgroup, teacher assistants and Parent Group leader are all bilingual professionals.
+Thom Pentucket Early Intervention also provides a Bilingual (Spanish speaking) TODDLER TIME group at a site in Haverhill.
+The leader of the playgroup, teacher assistants, and Parent Group leader are all bilingual professionals.

 Other Program Services

 Trainings and consultation available for local community agencies and childcare programs on a variety of topics including: